bcaddy/bcaddy.github.io/_posts/2021-posts/2021-01-06-VL+CT-Algorithm.md

 Overall the algorithm is very similar to the Van Leer algorithm, though with significant new additions for Constrained Transport(CT).
-CT treats the magnetic field as surface, rather than volume, averaged quantities then updates using edge averaged electric fields.
-By updating with electric fields you automatically fulfill the divergence free condition for magnetic fields so no magnetic monopoles will appear (assuming that the initial conditions don't contain any).
+CT treats the magnetic field as surface, rather than volume, averaged quantities then updates using edge averaged EMF (ElectroMotive Force).
+By updating with EMF you automatically fulfill the divergence free condition for magnetic fields so no magnetic monopoles will appear (assuming that the initial conditions don't contain any).

 ## Glossary of Symbols

 - \\( \vec{U} \\), Vector of conserved variables.
 Note that the magnetic field
   is the face averaged value at the \\( i-1/2 \\) interface whereas all the other values are volume averages